-Applications are available in any city office or online for approximately two months before the program start date.
+Applications are available in any city office or online.
 Simply fill out an application and submit it.
 Online applications may be submitted electronically.
 Applicants may also print out an application or pick one up at any city office and submit it by US Mail, fax or in person to the City Manager's Office at:

 409 South Main Street

 The Citizen Academy is open to anyone 18 years of age or older.